SaltyGoo/saltygoo.github.io/pages/BaldurHex/01-CloakwoodGrove.md

 <span class="blacktitle"> Feature A - Old Standing Stones </span>

-A meeting points for druids at the conflux of ancient leyline.
-Doing a specific ritual here allows communication through the other standing stones on the Southern Sword Coast, and some even say teleportation.
+A meeting point for druids at the conflux of ancient leylines.
+Doing a specific ritual here allows communication through the other standing stones of the Southern Sword Coast, and some even say teleportation.

 ---

 <span class="blacktitle"> Feature B - Great Oak </span>

 The home of the Archdruid of Cloakwood.
-Recently taken over by the extremist Shadow Druids, lead by Archdruid Amarande.
+Recently taken over by the extremist Shadow Druids, led by Archdruid Amarande.
 They do not view the intrusion of civilized humanoids into the woods kindly.

 ---